 4. Application Program Interface (API)

-The merchant processing company’s software must be able to integrate with the merchant’s POS devices (all equipment) and software for seamless and leak-proof transactions.
+The merchant processing company’s software must be able to integrate with the merchant’s (all equipment) and software for seamless and leak-proof transactions.
 The API must be able to encrypt the transactions so that the payment card data remains secure.

 5. Cost of Subscription